Pokémon party decoration ideas

 Easy$3-5

 Take red plastic bowls from Dollar Tree and paint the top half red, bottom half white with a black stripe and white circle.
 Fill with candy or use as containers at each table.
-Five-minute craft that looks like real Poke Balls.
+A five-minute craft that looks like real Poke Balls.

 Medium$5-10

-Print the evolution stages of popular Pokemon (Charmander → Charmeleon → Charizard) and pin them on a wall with arrows between stages.
+Print the evolution stages of well-known Pokémon (Charmander to Charmeleon to Charizard) and pin them on a wall with arrows between stages.
 Kids love pointing out which evolutions they know.
 Add a sign: 'Which evolution are YOU?'